jimfinnis/jcf12/content/teaching/CS123/examples/2/index.md

 +++
-title = "Changing behaviours by changing objects" summary = "Changing what the logger does by making what it does dependent on another object" date=2020-12-14  # Add today's date. categories = ["example123"] type = "example"
+title = "Changing behaviours with abstract classes" summary = "Changing what the logger does by making it abstract and using subclasses" date=2020-12-14  # Add today's date. categories = ["example123"] type = "example"